EasyG0ing1/UnitConverter/README.md

 String kilivolts = voltConverter.convertToString(volts, KILOVOLT);
 System.out.println(volts + " " + voltConverter.getUnitShort() + " => " + millivolts + " => " + kilivolts);
 ```

-That's basically all it takes to create a very powerful unit converter.

-I did my best at documenting the class as much as I could ... thre were a few items I struggled to understand in context and meaning ... but ... it's a great tool that hopefully you will find as useful as I have.